 But what do you do when there is no common connection and you have no idea how to introduce yourself to someone on LinkedIn?
-You probably have to find some common ground, such as having worked at the same place, gone to the same university or know a few of the same folks.
+You probably have to find some common ground, such as having worked at the same place, went to the same university, or know a few of the same folks.

 Templates for your LinkedIn invites

 Here is a compilation of ideas from Anthony J. Johnson, see what you think:

 - “It was nice meeting you at the ____ event.
-In enjoyed talking to you about ____.
+I enjoyed talking to you about ____.
 Let’s be sure to stay in touch.”

 - “I am a fellow member of the ____ LinkedIn group and I saw your comments about ____.
 Id love to stay in touch so we can talk more about it.”

 - “It’s been a long time since we talked, hope you are doing well.
 How are the kids?
 I see you are now working at ____ company, how is that going?
 Let’s be sure to stay in touch.”

-- “I was looking at your profile and I see you are a fellow alumni of ____ university.
+- “I was looking at your profile and I see you are fellow alumni of ____ university.
 I also noticed we have some similar interests.
 Maybe we can chat sometime over drinks.”

 - “I was looking at your profile and I am very impressed with your accomplishments.
 Please accept my request to connect, I’d love to talk to you about how you accomplished ____.”